JSiemieniec-cap/InsAIghtED-gdsc-2024/README.md

 #### `tests/tests.ipynb`
 - **Description**: Unit tests verifying the functionality of agents.

+#### `external sources/External_data_preparation.ipynb`
+- **Description**: This notebook shows the process of preparation of the external data from Unesco: GDP per capita, total population and life expectancy.
+Everything results in calculation of the correlation coefficients with Overal PIRLS 2021 results per country and preparation of appropriate plots.

+#### `texternal sources/RAG.ipynb`
+- **Description**: File creates a vector database with additional information using data from the S3 bucket.

 ## How to Test Main Functionality :computer:
 In the 'tests' folder, you can find a notebook containing all the tests, which will verify the main functions of the model and variable types.